-To learn more about what types of accidents are common during flight instruction, read the AOPA Air Safety Foundation's Special Report, Flight Instruction Safety.
-You can also search the foundation's Accident Database for more accident summaries.
+To learn more about what types of accidents are common during flight instruction, read the AOPA Air Safety Institute's Special Report, Flight Instruction Safety.
+You can also search the institute's Accident Database for more accident summaries.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!